10 of the Best Stately Homes in Britain

 Returning to England on the day of the queen’s death, the Marlboroughs regained royal favour under King George I and moved into Blenheim Palace in 1719.

-Designed in the rare, and short-lived, English Baroque style, it is a UNESCO World Heritage Site and the only non-royal non-episcopal country house in England to hold the title of palace.
+Designed in the rare, and short-lived, English Baroque style, it is a UNESCO World Heritage Site and the only non-royal non-episcopal stately home in England to hold the title of palace.

 Ceiling of the Great Hall, Blenheim Palace.
 Credit Gary Ullah